-Context and purpose
+1 Context and Purpose

-- 1.1 The adult critical care surge plan guidance is one of a suite of guidance documents that we (NHS England) have developed in discussion with a range of stakeholders. - 1.2 The purpose of this guidance is to specifically set out: - the process for the identification of current and potential adult critical care capacity - a consistent national approach by which providers of adult critical care services can escalate very high1 capacity pressures to commissioners and our organisation in regions - how provider organisations, adult critical care networks, integrated care systems (ICSs) and their stakeholders should act in response to such escalations - the anticipated escalation process locally, regionally, and nationally across NHS England in support of adult critical care networks (including the NHS Strategic Command arrangements to be implemented by us should they be required). - 1.3 For this document, 'critically ill' is defined as requiring a level of care greater than that normally provided on a standard hospital ward. - 1.4 Levels of care are defined based on the monitoring and support patients require, rather than the location in which they are receiving care.
-They have been developed by the Intensive Care Society and set out in their Levels of adult critical care consensus statement as described in Table 1 (below):
+- 1.1 The purpose of this guidance is to specifically set out: - the process for the identification of current and potential Adult Critical Care capacity; - a consistent approach by which providers of Adult Critical Care Services can escalate very high1 capacity pressures to commissioners and NHS England (NHSE) in the region; - how provider organisations, Adult Critical Care Networks, Integrated Care Systems (ICSs) and their stakeholders should act in response to such escalations; and - the anticipated escalation process locally, regionally, and nationally across NHSE in support of Adult Critical Care Networks (including the NHS Strategic Command arrangements to be implemented by NHSE should they be required). - 1.2 For the purpose of this document, 'critically ill' is defined as requiring a level of care greater than that normally provided on a standard hospital ward. - 1.3 Levels of care are defined based on the monitoring and support patients require, rather than the location in which they are receiving care.
+They have been developed by the Intensive Care Society and set out in their Levels of adult critical care Consensus statement as described in Table 1 (below):